 The contract should have a mandatory cooling off period written into it.
 This is a 10 day period in which you can back out of the deal and receive a full refund.
 This time should be used to have a lawyer experienced in pre construction home purchases review the purchase agreement.
 It can also be used to secure a loan if you have not already done so.

 What about a mortgage?
-You’ll need to decide what type of mortgage you’ll need or want, as well as ensuring that your lender will actually give you the funding you require.
+You’ll need to decide what type of mortgage you’ll need or want and to talk to mortgage broker about variable vs fixed rates.
+In many cases, getting the best mortgage rate is important- but it’s not everything.
+As well, you need to ensure that your lender will actually give you the funding you require.

 Customize Your Home

 During the construction of your home, you will be in contact with from the builder’s office to customize your home.
 You will be working with them to pick the colours, finishes, and upgrades you want in your home and create your dream home.

 There is a mandatory inspection you must do with the builder before delivery of the house to you.
 This must occur for all new homes under warranty.
 This inspection is for you to ensure the builder lives up to the promises set out in the purchase agreement.
 If are any deficiencies, write them down and have the builder sign off on the list.
 They will then need to fix the listed issues.
 This inspection, often referred to a pre-delivery inspection (or, PDI) is not the same as a traditional home inspection.

 It is important to remember there are different deadlines for warranty claims.
 It is a good idea to mark these deadlines on your calendar.

 There are two important dates during the closing process of pre construction homes.
 These stages are interim occupancy stage and final closing stage.

 You will first meet with your lawyer during the interim occupancy stage.
 You must be ready to make any outstanding deposits and occupancy fee payments.
 It is important to note that during the Interim Occupancy period you still do not own your house.
 Your mortgage or final payments will not occur until the Final Registration date.